What is Bloomsbury?

 By 1795 development had reached further northwards and Euston Road had been newly built (then called ‘New Road’).

-By this time much of Bloomsbury’s iconic building had already taken place – the British Museum’s current temple was built in 1759 and after some initial stuttering began to flourish.
+By this time much of Bloomsbury’s iconic historic building had already taken place – the British Museum’s current premises was built in 1759 and after some initial stuttering began to flourish.
 Bedford Square, perhaps Bloomsbury’s most well preserved square, had been completed in 1783.
 Gower Street was in the process of being built during the making of this map.
 The Boot and a Bowling Green (along with a bakery) were all that stood on Judd Street.

 Following victory in the Napoleonic Wars, the British Empire became world dominant and its capital, London, began to expand rapidly.
 This map of Bloomsbury was drawn up towards the end of the Georgian period in 1827, and we can see all its essential features already built.
 Since that time, almost 200 years ago, the street plan of Bloomsbury has hardly changed.

 Bloomsbury was one of the most respectable districts of London – not as fashionable as St James’ or Mayfair, but home to families of the aspiring middle classes, full of Georgian buildings which are widely considered some of the most beautiful in our history.
 With the founding of UCL in 1826, the first English university other than Oxford and Cambridge, Bloomsbury quickly took the role of London’s intellectual quarter, which it arguably still holds today.
 As Bloomsbury matured, many of the originally residential areas became more associated with institutions – educational, medical, and often even radical.
-North of Bloomsbury were fields and the hills of Hampstead and Highgate – explaining etymologies such as ‘Hampstead Town’ which still exist today – during that time, Hampstead Town was a town distinct from London, along with Camden Town and others.
-Steam locomotives were yet to become popular, with Euston being the first intercity railway station built in 1837, with Kings Cross to follow in 1852 and St Pancras in 1868.
+North of Bloomsbury were fields and the hills of Hampstead and Highgate.
+This explains etymologies such as ‘Hampstead Town’ which still exist today – during that time, Hampstead Town was a town distinct from London, along with Camden Town and others.
+Steam locomotives were yet to become popular, with Euston being the first intercity railway station built in 1837, with King’s Cross to follow in 1852 and St Pancras in 1868.

 Bloomsbury was and still is famed for its ‘Town Planning’.
 Rather than construction sprawling aimlessly, architects such as James Burton and Thomas Cubitt planned squares and gardens to organise houses around.
 Terraces often contained a number of different ‘Grades’ of buildings, suitable for different classes of people, so that the wealthy could live alongside the poorer in harmony.
 Grand terraces would often be built in the style of palaces and stately homes, but split up into individual houses, to maximise the architectural effect.
 Mews roads were built nearby to contain a stable for each house.
-Each of these separate things were somehow woven together in a beautiful harmony.
+Each of these separate things was somehow woven together in a beautiful harmony.

 These architects were artists, and treated every detail of every building with care, drawing upon more than two thousand years of tradition of classical architecture, followed since the founding of the City itself – which explains the uniformity but also variation between all the Georgian buildings of Bloomsbury.